 "I heard what you said.
 It's just a bit…" A part of me really wanted to, but another part didn't.
-It was hard to explain, which was why I didn't attempt to explain things to Naruto, because voicing what was in my mind would've probably just confuse me even more.
+It was hard to explain, which was why I didn't attempt to explain it to Naruto, because voicing what was in my mind would've probably just confused me even more.
 I supposed, in a way, I didn't know how I would react if he ever wanted to take things further.
 Would I totally freak-out?
 Or more importantly, would I not be able to differentiate between emotions or work anymore.
-I didn't want things to be emotionless on my half, because that wouldn't be fair on Naruto.
+I didn't want things to be emotionless on my side, because that wouldn't be fair on Naruto.
 "We haven't even had a second date yet."

 "We can count this as our second date."

 "Making-out on my bed while my brother smokes weed in the front room wasn't exactly how I pictured our second date.
-Besides, there seems to be a no-knocking policy when it comes to Kankurou."
+Besides, there seems to be a no-knocking policy when it comes to Kankuro."